 How To View the YouTube Desktop Site from your Phone

-The mobile version of YouTube has come a long way in recent years, even so far as to help replace the dedicated mobile app for some.
+The mobile version of YouTube has come a long way in recent years.
 Most features available in the version on your desktop or laptop computer have made their way to mobile devices.
 From comments and playlists to dark mode and annotation, YouTube’s mobile site—in addition to their mobile app—have all gotten really great.
-Of course, sometimes you need to use the desktop site in order to make the most of watching video.
+In its recent update, it even allowed for an easier touch screen experience.
+There are times when you need to use the desktop site in order to make the most of video streaming.
 While more than half of all internet traffic now lives on mobile devices, you’ll occasionally need to switch to the desktop version of YouTube to accomplish something.
 Here’s how to load the desktop version of YouTube on your phone or tablet.

 Our screenshots are using Chrome, but this should work no matter the browser you’re using on your device.

 The first method is to begin by browsing to YouTube on your mobile browser, then clicking the triple-dotted menu icon in the top-right corner and selecting desktop.
 However, in our testing, if you have the mobile app installed on your device, you’ll find that Android redirects you to the mobile app no matter how many times you click desktop.
 This happens when you use the Google search box that is usually located in your home screen.
 To avoid this, tap the Google Chrome app in your phone, and load YouTube from there.

 Another option is to click the Chrome menu icon to open up Chrome’s settings.

 In this dropdown menu, you’ll find a checkbox for the desktop site.
 Unlike the YouTube option, this will redirect you to the desktop version of YouTube within Chrome.